Laurel

 Strata.Laurel.TypeDefinition : Type

-A user-defined type, either a composite type, a constrained type, or an algebraic datatype.
+A user-defined type, either a composite type, a constrained type, an algebraic datatype, or a type alias.

 Algebriac datatypes can also be encoded uses composite and constrained types.
 Here are two examples: